crazybilly/muadc/README.md

 * givingfactor - a function to bin giving (or wealth capacity) into various factor levels
 * startup - revise, make useful or remove
 * renormalize - lots of edge cases need to be considered
+* something's wonky with the documentation -- package will build, but won't check.